redis/redis-doc/topics/indexes.md

 Lexicographical indexes may look like good only when the problem at hand is to index strings.
-Actually it is very simple to use this kind of index in order to index arbitrary precision numbers.
+Actually it is very simple to use this kind of index in order to perform indexing of arbitrary precision numbers.

 In the ASCII character set, digits appear in the order from 0 to 9, so if we left-pad numbers with leading zeroes, the result is that comparing